a-Lostelk/MyNotes/SpringBoot进修之路.md

    4 . 内置的工具对象

-   #execInfo : information about the template being processed.
-   #messages : methods for obtaining externalized messages insid
    would be obtained using #{…} syntax.
    #uris : methods for escaping parts of URLs/URIs

    #conversions : methods for executing the configured conversion service (if any).
 #dates : methods for java.util.Date objects: formatting, component extraction, etc.
    #calendars : analogous to #dates , but for java.util.Calendar objects.
    #numbers : methods for formatting numeric objects.
    #strings : methods for String objects: contains, startsWith, prepending/appending, etc.